Diabetic Eye Disease

 Because the early stages of this condition may not produce any symptoms, it is vital that patients with type 1 or type 2 diabetes undergo regular comprehensive dilated eye exams in order to accurately diagnose diabetic retinopathy.
-If you or a loved one has been diagnosed with diabetic retinopathy, contact Drs Alan B. Schlussel and Christine Law, O.D. in Manhattan today.
+If you or a loved one has been diagnosed with diabetic retinopathy, contact Dr. Alan Schlussel & Associates in Manhattan today.

 What are the Symptoms of Diabetic Retinopathy?